 Laser cutting is a non-contact process that eliminates the high costs of replacement die stamps, machine center re-tooling and router bits.

 Kern’s metal cutting machines are capable of cutting thin gauge metal to shape.
-A beam kerf of only .004″ allows for the most intricate designs to be cut.
+A small beam kerf allows for very intricate designs to be cut.